 Further information is available on our website.

 Rooms are allocated on a first-come-first-served basis and we expect iQ City to be the most in-demand of the residences.
-The deadline to reserve a room from our MBA allocation is 16 July 2019.
-After this date you will have to go onto an accommodation waiting list with other postgraduate students at City University.

 You will be sent an email by the accommodation service when we confirm your place, and if you would like to reserve a room, please follow the instructions in the email.